-Be Your Own Sunshine by James Allen Summary will teach you about various spiritual aspects.
-You'll learn why you should be willing to learn about yourself and about your mind to rise higher and higher.
-You will also learn why spiritual progress is a constant hustle of climbing up and falling down, and climbing up over and over again...
+Quick Summary: Be Your Own Sunshine by James Allen will teach you about various spiritual aspects and thus help you learn why you should be willing to learn about yourself and your mind to rise higher and higher.
+You will also learn why spiritual progress is a constant hustle of climbing up and falling down and climbing up over and over again.

 Who should read this book summary and why?